AndrewMicallef/enbody/readme.md

 1. Reduces simulation to single type of universe

+# Tasks

+- [ ] Make an interaction schema generator
+    **Specifications:**
+    - `N x N x 3` matrix, where `N` is number of particle types
+    - `interaction[i][j]` defines the three components of the interaction between particle of type `i` and particles of type `j`.

+    - In the first instance the parameters will describe:
+        1. the decay rate of the force with respect to distance
+        2. scale of the force (+ve for attraction, -ve for repulsive)
+        3. free parameter for a later decision

 # Notes

 -----

+**2020 - 06 - 13**

 Max would suggest to have a new image for each type of particle and to calculate all like interactions simultaneously.